 On August 13, 2015, the SEC instituted settled APs against Signator Investors, Inc. (Signator), a Boston-based registered broker-dealer and investment adviser, and a Signator director, Gregory J. Mitchell, for allegedly failing to identify and prevent a fraud conducted by Signator employees James R. Glover and Cory D. Williams.
-The SEC claimed that Glover defrauded members of his religious community, who were not financially sophisticated and relied on Glover for advice, by enticing the religious community members to purchase partnership units in a real estate development called Colonial Tidewater Realty Income Partners, LLC (Colonial

-Tidewater).
-Glover and Williams allegedly provided false and misleading written statements about Colonial Tidewater's value and financial condition, lied about the expected returns, and failed to disclose the conflicts of interest posed by undisclosed commissions that Glover and Williams received when clients invested in the development.
-Signator and Mitchell allegedly failed to identify and prevent the fraud carried out by Glover and Williams since Signator and Mitchell did not conduct thorough reviews or ensure that reasonable policies and procedures were in place.
+The SEC claimed that Glover defrauded members of his religious community, who financially sophisticated and were not relied on Glover for advice, by enticing the religious community members to purchase partnership units in a real estate development called Colonial Tidewater Realty Income Partners, LLC (Colonial Glover and Williams allegedly Tidewater). provided false and misleading written statements about Colonial Tidewater's value financial condition. lied about the expected returns. and failed to disclose the conflicts of interest by undisclosed commissions that Glover posed Williams received when clients invested in and Signator the development. and Mitchell failed allegedly to identify and prevent the and Williams fraud carried Glover out by since Signator Mitchell did not conduct and or reasonable thorough reviews ensure that policies and procedures were in place.
 The SEC claimed that Signator and Mitchell violated Section 206(4) of the Advisers Act and Rule 206(4)-7 thereunder.
-Without admitting or denying the SEC's findings, Signator agreed to pay a \$450,000 civil monetary penalty and Mitchell agreed to pay a \$15,000 civil monetary penalty and was barred from associating with a broker-dealer, investment adviser, municipal securities dealer, municipal advisor, transfer agent. nationally-recognized statistical rating organization for one year.86
+Without admitting or denying the SEC's findings, Signator agreed to pay a \$450,000 civil monetary penalty and Mitchell agreed to pay a \$15,000 civil monetary penalty and was barred from associating with a broker-dealer. municipal securities dealer. municipal advisor, transfer agent, or nationally-recognized organization for one year.85 statistical rating

-2. Spoofing
+Spoofing